pardnchiu/pardnchiu/README.md

 > [!Note]
 > 1. Projects without a LICENSE are considered MIT by default.
 > 2. Employed at ITRD, unavailable for external projects.
+> 3. .
+Only sharing my independently developed projects.
+2. Projects without a LICENSE are considered MIT by default.
+3. If these are not enough and you need more to judge my ability, then it means I’m not the one you need.

 ## Backend